The Surprising Benefits of Good Dental Health

 Tummy manHave a happy tummy

-Good digestion is crucial to your health, and your teeth play a vital role when it comes to breaking down your food, so it’s easily digestible.
+Good digestion is crucial to your health, and your teeth play a vital role when it comes to breaking down your food so it’s easily digestible.
 Damaged, painful or missing teeth can impact the way you chew your food, which in turn puts more strain on your digestive system – and can affect your overall health.
 Keeping your teeth healthy will help keep your tummy happy and maintain good overall health.

 Hand over mouthBad breath

 While not going to die from bad breath, it can be a killer for your social life.
-Smelly breath often comes from the buildup of bacteria in your mouth due to poor oral hygiene or lack of saliva.
+Smelly breath often comes from the build up of bacteria in your mouth due to poor oral hygiene or lack of saliva.
 Good dental hygiene, particularly brushing and using mouthwash – along with regular visits to the dental hygienist – can help keep your breath smelling fresh.

 If your teeth are healthy now, that’s still no reason to skip your regular dentist visits.
 The importance of oral health can’t be understated.
 Because it’s not just about keeping your teeth in good shape; it’s about protecting your overall health and wellbeing.